This is the multi-page printable view of this section. Click here to print.

 Repository webhooks should use HTTPS A webhook URL is used to send notifications, along with a payload, to designated internet endpoints.
 Given that the payload contains sensitive information, all webhooks must be directed toward endpoints secured by HTTPS.
 Medium

-Repository webhooks should use SSL verification When repository webhook SSL verification is disabled, GitHub is explicitly instructed not to verify the identity of of the remote server it is sending information to.
+Repository webhooks should use SSL verification When repository webhook SSL verification is disabled, GitHub is explicitly instructed not to verify the identity of the remote server it is sending information to.
 This configuration bypasses standard security controls in the HTTP protocol, which are designed to prevent attackers from executing man in the middle attacks.
 Low

 Require a SECURITY.md file A SECURITY.md outlines security practices, reporting procedures, and guidelines for handling security-related issues within a project.
 It is included in the root directory of software repositories.
-Raise finings for repositories that do not include a SECURITY.md file.
+Raise findings for repositories that do not include a SECURITY.md file.
 Low

 Stale approvals should be dismissed To prevent malicious code from being introduced into a codebase, it is important to have a robust approval process for code changes.
 When changes are made to a proposal, outdated approvals must be declined, and previously accepted code changes must be re-evaluated.
 The approval process should involve multiple reviewers, and organizations should also consider implementing automated code analysis and security testing.
 Medium